-Managing Director and Chief Executive Officer Title:
+Title: Managing Director and Chief Executive Officer

-Qualifications: James ('Jim') holds a Bachelor of Agricultural Economics (Honours) from the University of New England and a Masters of Business Administration from the
+Qualifications: James ('Jim') holds a Bachelor of Agricultural Economics (Honours) from the University of New England and a Masters of Business Administration from the University of

-University of Queensland.
-Jim is a member of the Australian Institute of Company
+Queensland.
+Jim is a member of the Australian Institute of Company Directors.

-Directors.

-Experience and expertise: Jim joined Big River in January 2001 and has been Chief Executive Officer and
+Jim joined Big River in January 2001 and has been Chief Executive Officer and Experience and expertise: